yang-su2000/Voice2Action/Documentation~/index.md

 ### Advanced - LLMs Customization

 - The user can customizably define their own classes and functions for broader interaction categories.
-- You want to write code that follows the instructions **exactly** as specified as follows - reflection (or [Unity profiling](https://docs.unity3d.com/Manual/Profiler.html)) is used for the system to perform its core functionality, and it would be quite hard to debug (although we provide extensive error prevention) if you did them wrong.
+- You want to write code that follows the instructions **exactly** as specified as follows - reflection is used for the system to perform its core functionality, and it would be quite hard to debug (although we provide extensive error prevention) if you did them wrong.
 - You can open "Samples/CityDemo" and play around with it to better understand the system.
     - Make sure to follow step (6) in the tutorial for the UI to take effect